Sbm26/Sbm26/README.md

 ## Featured Projects 👩🏼‍🔧

-* 🚁 **[Payload Delivery UAV Design](https://github.com/Sbm26/ImechE-UAS-2025)** – This project was Uni of Leicester's entery into IMechE UAS Challenge 2025.
+* 🚁 **[Payload Delivery UAV Design](https://github.com/Sbm26/ImechE-UAS-2025)** – This project was Uni of Leicester's entry into IMechE UAS Challenge 2025.
 I had to lead the team to design and build a UAV meant for humanitarian aid package delivery.
 Here I explain my thoughtpath for this specific design.
 Rules PDF linked.